-A game consisting of matching chocolate ads with categories in the Master Formats of Advertising.
-These formats were first identified in the late 1970’s by Donald Gunn, then a creative director for the agency Leo Burnett (the agency that came up with the Milk Tray Man).
-After several months studying the best and most creative adverts on TV, Gunn discovered certain patterns kept repeating, and from these patterns twelve distinct formats or strategies emerged.
+A game played by chocolate anoraks which consists of matching chocolate ads with their corresponding category in the Master Formats of Advertising.
+The Master Formats were identified in the late 1970’s by Donald Gunn, then a creative director at Leo Burnett (the agency that came up with the Milk Tray Man).
+After several months studying the best and most creative TV ads, Gunn discovered certain patterns kept repeating, and from these patterns he found twelve distinct formats.

-Today, over forty years later, these strategies are still very much alive and well.
-The game of Chocolafit involves nothing more than watching television, identifying which Master Formats the chocolate ads fit into, and then ticking them off a personal list.
-There are no winners or losers as such, and the game is usually spread over several weeks, but the enjoyment comes from recognising which format is being employed and ticking it off one’s list.
+Today, these strategies are still very much alive.
+The game of chocolafit involves nothing more than watching television, identifying which Master Formats the chocolate ads fit into, and then crossing them off a chart, bingo style, with the winner being the person who finds all twelve categories first.

 - The Demo – A visual demonstration of a product’s capabilities.